joshbatties/Sorting-Algorithms/README.md

 This means that if two elements have equal values, they will retain their relative order in the sorted array.
 The stability is ensured during the merging process: when two elements from different halves are equal, the element from the left half (which originally came first) is always chosen first, preserving order among equal elements.

 # Heap Sort
 Heap sort is a comparison-based sorting technique based on Binary Heap data structure.
-It's similar to selection sort where we first find the maximum element and place the maximum element at the end.
-We repeat the same process for the remaining elements.
+The main idea behind heap sort is to first convert the input array into a max heap (a complete binary tree where each node is greater than or equal to its children).
+Once the array is in max heap form, the maximum element is guaranteed to be at the root of the heap.
+The algorithm then repeatedly removes the maximum element from the heap (which is at the root), places it at the end of the sorted section of the array, and re-heapifies the remaining elements to ensure the heap property is maintained.
+This process is repeated until all elements are sorted.

 Here's the general approach for implementing heap sort:
 1. Build a max heap from the input data.